 After having mice in your grill, cleaning and sanitization are a must.
 Disassembling the grill and cleaning every nook and corner takes time.
 But it’s worth it to disinfect the grilling surface!

 - Use a flat instrument like a spoon or spatula to remove any remaining food particles or droppings left behind by mice.

 - Next, scrub with water from above- high pressure works best on stubborn pieces.

 - Add some degreaser after you have rinsed away all the dirt.
 So it will soak in properly before washing everything off with water mixed with white vinegar.

 - Afterward, as an extra precautionary measure for good hygiene, fire up your grill.

 How to keep mice out of my weber grill?

 Regardless of your brand, it is crucial to properly clean your grills every time.
 Ensure that you are cleaning the grates properly after every use.
 To keep mice away from my Weber grill, follow the instructions above.
 Weber provided one of the best grill covers.
 Ensure the weber grill cover is in place at all times.
 It makes a difference.

 You know now why the rodents are making their way to your BBQ grill.
-And how they can be dealt with.
-You’re well-equipped with knowledge on how best to handle this situation and avoid history repeating itself.
+And how to deal with it.
+You’re well-equipped with knowledge on How to Keep Mice Out of Grill. it’s always best to handle this situation and avoid repeating itself.
 And you have also learned a lot, so it’s time for you to take action!